Bon-Appetit/porn-domains/README.md

 #### bl-custom.txt
 Custom black list: Domains which aren't listed in the sources will be added here to have them included in the block list.

+#### bl-custom
+In this directory, you will discover dedicated blacklist files utilized to structure external data or domains in a specific format, facilitating smooth integration and functionality within background processes.

 ### Whitelist sources

 #### wl-sources.txt